manonromain/causal_lasso/README.md

 ```

 A more detailed tutorial with synthetic data is available in `examples/tutorial.ipynb`.
-If you want to apply the , you should check out `examples/real_datasets.ipynb`
+If you want to apply the algorithm to your own data, you should check out `examples/real_datasets.ipynb`